Farleigh, Surrey: Elevations, soil and geology

 Elevations range from 191m AOD in the south of Fickleshole (similarly the Chelsham border just south of the main village is 175m AOD – the bulk of the land is upland at a similar height) to the middle of a deep crevasse/ravine in the east between Fickleshole and Farleigh at 126m AOD.

 Farleigh lies high and commands views for a long distance including over London.
 It is well wooded and the soil is most suited to pasture.
 The administrative centre of the district, Oxted, is below the uplands upon which Farleigh lies, 4 mi due south.
 The highest point of the North Downs, Botley Hill, is a slight, gentle rise south of Chelsham and Warlingham along the straight Croydon Road, which afterwards veers east and descends the ridge to Westerham, Kent.

 Local government

 Two of the seven parish councillors represent Farleigh and the clerk is Maureen Turner.

-Surrey County Council, headquartered in Kingston, elected every four years, has one representative from the area.
+Surrey County Council, elected every four years, has one representative from the area.
 David Hodge, leader of the county council, is its representative as Chelsham and Farleigh are within the Surrey Council Council ward of Warlingham.